pascalirminger/CarND-Behavioral-Cloning-P3/Writeup.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-The code uses a generator (model.py line 123) for memory-efficiency.
+The code uses a generator ([model.py line 123](model.py#L123)) for memory-efficiency.
 Instead of storing the preprocessed data in memory all at once, using a generator we can pull pieces of the data and process them on the fly only when we need them, which is much more memory-efficient.

 ### Model Architecture and Training Strategy

 #### An appropriate model architecture has been employed

-The final model architecture (model.py lines 65-82) consists of a convolution neural network based on the architecture described in this [NVIDIA paper](https://arxiv.org/pdf/1604.07316.pdf).
+The final model architecture ([model.py lines 65-82](model.py#L65-L82)) consists of a convolution neural network based on the architecture described in this [NVIDIA paper](https://arxiv.org/pdf/1604.07316.pdf).

 The convolutional layers are designed to perform feature extraction.
 NVIDIA used strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel, and a non-strided convolution with a 3×3 kernel size in the final two convolutional layers.

-The data is normalized in the model using a Keras lambda layer (model.py line 70).
-Due to irrelevant image content, the image data is cropped from the top by 70 pixels and from the bottom by 25 pixels (model.py line71).
-The model includes RELU layers to introduce nonlinearity (model.py lines 72-76).
+The data is normalized in the model using a Keras lambda layer ([model.py line 70](model.py#L70)).
+Due to irrelevant image content, the image data is cropped from the top by 70 pixels and from the bottom by 25 pixels ([model.py line 71](model.py#L71)).
+The model includes RELU layers to introduce nonlinearity ([model.py lines 72-76](model.py#L72-L76)).

 The model summary including output shapes and number of parameters per layer is as follows: